mysteriumnetwork/winter-is-coming/quests/Wall_Orbuculum.md

 - As a Player I can see how zombie moving around game field
 - As a Player I can shoot zombie
 - As a Player I can understand if I hit zombie

+## Submitting

+Share code on VCS and send a link to jobs@mysterium.network